Cystic Acne Treatments At A Glance

 Acne cysts are common, and occur in over 50% of acne cases.
 Cysts form as part of the ‘skin surface’ occurring under the skin.
 Cyst are usually lined with a cyst wall, consisting of skin cells and lie in the deeper parts of the skin.

-How do I know if I have acne cysts?
+How do I know if I have cystic acne?

 Acne cysts are commonly seen in patients with moderate to severe acne, but can also occur in milder forms of acne.
 Acne cysts are lumps on the skin that range from 0.5 mm (microcysts) thru to 2-3 cm inflammatory cysts.
 Patients with larger cystic lesions are more prone towards acne scars.